 Every BCaBA must practice under the supervision of a qualified supervisor.
 Any BCaBA who does not have a qualified supervisor will be considered inactive and may not practice or use their BCaBA certification until they have a supervisor.
+This includes the ability to supervise RBTs, provide RBT 40-hour trainings, complete RBT competency assessments, and complete age and background checks.
 The supervisor and the BCaBA must review these requirements together and resolve any concerns at the onset of supervision.
 Both parties must also ensure that any supervision provided or received is consistent with current BACB requirements (via regular review of BACB Newsletters and web pages for updates), any applicable state regulatory standards (e.g., licensure), and relevant third-party payer requirements.